WWE News: John Cena And Nikki Bella Vs. Miz And Maryse Is On At ‘WrestleMania’

 This argument, and Miz’s decision to abruptly end the Miz TV segment, brought SmackDown Live General Manager Daniel Bryan out, as he criticized the in-ring talk show’s “very special edition” for not being too special at all, and The Miz himself for poorly imitating his moves, to say little of his belligerent behavior on multiple episodes of Talking Smack.
 The “Yes!
 Movement” leader then went on to drop the big bombshell — he’s booking John Cena and Nikki Bella vs. The Miz and Maryse at WrestleMania 33, ending weeks of rumors regarding the mixed tag team match’s placement on the WrestleMania card.

-It’s well-known among wrestling fans that the original plan was to have a match between Cena and The Undertaker at WrestleMania 33.
+It’s well-known among wrestling fans that the original plan was to have a match between Cena and the Undertaker at WrestleMania 33.
 But with Vince McMahon having apparently changed his mind on this match, favoring Roman Reigns as ‘Taker’s ‘Mania opponent, that sparked rumors that John Cena and Nikki Bella would instead face The Miz and Maryse in a mixed tag team match between SmackDown Live‘s top two “power couples.”

 “We already knew there was an established history with Cena and Miz, both real and imagined, and now we know there is an established history with Nikki and Maryse, both real and imagined.
 All four are performing at such a high level right now, I wouldn’t mind it one bit if they were given the main event slot at WrestleMania 33.”